Skip navigation

 School: Communities and Education

-I am a social scientist with clinical training.
-I draw on sociology of health and illness, and implementation science.
-I have experience in theory-guided evaluations, interactions between evidence, policy and practice, and co-productive approaches to research.
-These interests developed through my service improvement activities as a rehabilitation physician in the UK, Australia and New Zealand.
-In 2019, I completed a Professional Doctorate alongside my clinical work, addressing a policy and practice gap in conceptualisations of support for self-management.
-Since my transition into academia, I have held posts at the at the University of Oxford and the London School of Hygiene & Tropical Medicine before moving to Northumbria University as a Vice Chancellor's Fellow in Community Wellbeing, in 2024.
+My research interests grew from my work as a neurorehabilitation physician in the UK, Australia and New Zealand.
+In 2019, I completed a doctorate alongside my clinical work, addressing a policy and practice gap in conceptualisations of support for self-management.
+Since my transition into academia, I have held posts at the at the University of Oxford and the London School of Hygiene & Tropical Medicine before moving to Northumbria University as a Vice Chancellor's Fellow in Community Wellbeing.

 I am an editorial board member with Sociological Research Online.